What do you tell yourself is impossible?

 Even in Asia, I’ve really only been to India (friends and family), Japan (work), and Bali (originally work the first time).
 And when I went to those places, in each case, I was able to devote months if not years of study to the culture, customs, and occasionally even language before going.

-I have just returned from Medellin, Colombia, finally breaking through my South America barrier.
+I have now visited Medellin, Colombia, finally breaking through my South America barrier.

 “Oh my god, that was so much easier than I thought.
 Why didn’t I do this sooner??!?”